darian303/graphs_darian303/src/README.md

 pip install -e .

-Note: If you encounter import issues, you can termporarily set your PYTHONPATH:
+Note: If you encounter import issues, you can switch into the src directory and temporarily set your PYTHONPATH:

-Powershell: $env:PYTHONPATH="$PWD\src\graphs_darian303"
+Powershell: $env:PYTHONPATH="$PWD\graphs_darian303"

 ---